nsekhon91/nsekhon.github.io/_talks/ksu.md

 location: "Online"
 ---

-*Invited Talk* A study of seasonal hydroclimate variability in southwestern United States: Geochemical insights from stalagmites and karst monitoring.
+*Invited Talk:* A study of seasonal hydroclimate variability in southwestern United States: Geochemical insights from stalagmites and karst monitoring.